-Include a descriptive title for the subject field that includes 1) the name of course 2) the issue.

-- List the steps or describe the circumstance that preceded the technical issue or error.
-Include the exact wording of the error message. - When possible, include a screenshot(s) demonstrating the technical issue or error message. - Also include what you have done to try to remedy the issue (rebooting, trying a different browser, etc.).
+- Include a descriptive title for the subject field that clearly states the issue. - List the steps or describe the circumstance that preceded the technical issue or error. - Include the exact wording of the error message. - When possible, include a screenshot(s) demonstrating the technical issue or error message. - Also include what you have done to try to remedy the issue (rebooting, trying a different browser, etc.).